 • For students currently enrolled at FPU, this policy takes effect for the Fall of 2016.

-Students must demonstrate compliance with the housing policy, every year before the first day of class, by completing and submitting a Housing Policy Form.
+Students must demonstrate compliance with the housing policy, every year before the first day of class, by completing and submitting a Housing Application/Roommate Match Form.
 Students who fail to do so will be charged the applicable room and board rate (applied to their student account) until they come into compliance with the housing policy by either moving on-campus, qualifying for an exemption listed below or successfully petitioning to live off campus.

 Requests to Live Off-Campus

-Students (including new and transfer students) who are single, under 21 years of age and taking more than 9 units must fill out and submit a completed Housing Policy Form.
+Students (including new and transfer students) who are single, under 21 years of age and taking more than 9 units must fill out and submit a completed Commuter Approval Form.
 New students will submit the completed form at pre-registration and returning students can submit the completed form to the Student Life Office.
 Students who do not qualify to live off-campus and who wish to apply for an out of the ordinary exemption may apply to the Residence Life Committee by submitting a letter that includes a request to be exempt from the policy and all pertinent details of their out of the ordinary circumstances.